Day 01:Arrive at Kathmandu airport.

 Day 09:Gokyo - Thangna 4640m 5 hour trek

-The trail along the lake crossing the Ngojumba glacier then Thangna a tiny village with few lodge facilities.
+The trail along the lake crosses the Ngojumba glacier then Thangna a tiny village with few lodge facilities.

 Day 10:Thangna - Dzongla 4,850m.
 6 hours trek